 Beyond Shan State, Mandalay Region hosts both the same-named northern capital and, one of the true highlights of the country, the magnificent (albeit very dusty) ruins of Bagan.

-The region is reasonably well connected with flight connections at key destinations such as Mandalay, Heho (for Inle Lake) and Sittwe (for Mrauk-u) and there is also a primary railway connecting Yangon with Mandalay and, of course, bus services of varying comfort and quality.
+The region is reasonably well connected with flights to/from key destinations such as Mandalay, Heho (for Inle Lake) and Sittwe (for Mrauk-u) and there is also a primary railway connecting Yangon with Mandalay and, of course, bus services of varying comfort and quality.